RockitBootcamp/Student-Resources/PDD/PresentingSolution/README.md

 * Effective Presentation Skills
 * Effective Visulization

 ## Define the Problem

-Deliver your message in a way that will lead all recipients will come to one conclusion
+Deliver your message in a way that will lead all recipients to come to one conclusion

 - Exercise
 - Proposed Outline